 Another layer is formed by the duality of identity not only being present in one's origin or being, but also in the fact of being able to show written proof of that in order to have access to the rest of the surrounding world.
 Papers are needed for everything as trivial as buying something online.
 Being and identity is questioned in its authenticity by the character of the girl who acts out a certain movie all the time.
 This is her reality, how unreal the situation may look.
 In that perspective also truth is questioned.
 Whose truth is the real truth and who else has to abide by that truth?

 The monologue which repeatedly is acted out by different characters is the thread throughout the performance and explains how people are trouble for one another.
 "When people come, problems come" could bring us back to Sartre's "L'Enfer c'est les autres" but couldn't be more true in the age of the antropocene.

-The public forms an extra layer to this performance in such a way that they are facing the mirror but aren't shown completely as they observe through a slit in the curtain they are sitting behind.
+The public forms an extra layer to this performance in such a way that they are facing the actors but are kept behind a boundery.

-This curtain brings us to Blake's poem "The doors of perception".
+This boundery brings us to Blake's poem "The doors of perception".
 This poem and the reflection of Vinod Segal as copied below insprired the writer to make this piece.

 "Marcel Duchamp, painter and sculptor, once said :’I have forced myself to contradict myself in order to avoid conforming to my own taste.’
 It means that an artist becomes psychologically uncomfortable if he does not accept the different perspectives of life.
 He needs to realize the existential contradiction in order to align the perception of the cosmos with his art.